Barua Gopalpur: Infrastructure

 As per the District Census Handbook 2011, Barua Gopalpur covered an area of 11.7582 km2.
 There is a railway station at Rajgram nearby.
 Buses are available in the town.
 It has 8 km roads and both open and closed drains.
 The major source of protected water supply is from overhead tank.
 There are 750 domestic electric connections and 5 road light points.
 Amongst the medical facilities it has are 6 medicine shops.
 Amongst the educational facilities it has are 5 primary schools, 1 middle school and 1 secondary school.
 The nearest senior secondary school is available 6 km away and the nearest general degree college is 20 km away.
 Amongst the commodities produced are stone chips.

 Transport

 A short stretch of local roads connect Barua Gopalpur to State Highway 7, running from Rajgram to Midnapore.

 Education

 Gopalpur Sohagia High School, a Bengali-medium co-educational institution, was established in 1933.
-It has arrangements for teaching from class V to class X.The notable student of this school is Dr. Ramiz Raja.
-He ranked second in Madhyamik Pariksha in Murarai block in 2004.
+It has arrangements for teaching from class V to class X.